davnords/octic-vits/README.md

 </table>

 ### Evaluation
+We will use the Hybrid ViT-H model as an example (as it is the best performing) to showcase how you can perform evaluation.
+You can replace the model with the one that you want to test.

 #### Deit III
-After downloading the weights you should be able to run the following command to evaluate a model (e.g. Hybrid ViT-H):
+After downloading the weights you should be able to run the following command:
 ```bash
 python experiments/eval_deit.py --model hybrid_deit_huge_patch14 --eval pretrained_models/hybrid_deit_huge_patch14.pth
 ```